probonopd/wayland-x11-compat-protocols/README.md

 ## But... security.

-The window system is not the place to restrict what applications are and are not allowed to do.
+The windowing system is not the place to restrict what applications are and are not allowed to do.

 If you want to restrict what applications can do, use a sandbox.